 American Progress has an immediate opening for a Policy Advocate within the Generation Progress team.
 This person would assist in developing policy recommendations that better the lives of Millennials while both tracking and aiding their progression from concept to reality.
 The work will be focused within the broad domestic areas of economic justice, human rights, and democracy.

-American Progress is seeking candidates for the position of Special Assistant to the President.
-This position calls for a highly organized individual with an unusual attention to detail.
-The job involves providing both administrative and research support to a senior executive who relies heavily upon her Special Assistant for setting priorities, exercising judgment, managing important relationships, providing timely and concise information, and ensuring that she is well prepared for speeches, events, and meetings.
+American Progress is seeking a Special Assistant to the Chief Financial Officer/SVP for Finance and Administration.
+This position calls for a highly organized individual with exceptional attention to detail.
+The job involves providing administrative support to a senior executive who will rely heavily upon his Special Assistant for setting daily task priorities, exercising judgment, managing important relationships, providing timely and concise information, and ensuring he is well prepared for meetings.

 American Progress is looking for a talented Web Developer to create platforms and tools that advance progressive causes.
 The Web Technology team is a small shop running a large portfolio of sites, including a few heavyweights such as americanprogress.org and thinkprogress.org.
 The team leverages technologies, such as WordPress and Amazon Web Services, or AWS, to move quickly with tight deadlines and a lot of competing priorities.